 Think of all the new words you’ve integrated into your vocabulary over the past few years.
 Do you have some in mind?
 Ok, good.
 The words you think of are likely to be related to technology, internet culture or the globalized nature of our world, but I bet they also have the following in common: they are nouns, verbs or adjectives.
 They are what we call the open word classes.
 This might only be thrilling for the grammar nerds out there, but adding new personal pronouns is something that only happens to a language every … well, 500 years or so.
 That in itself might be a sign that hen is here to stay, but we can’t really know for sure, given that it’s so new.
 What linguists can do is study the current usage of the pronoun and try to draw conclusions from that.

 In 2018, there were 133 han and hon used for every one hen.
 In 2012, when the debate started, that number was 416.
 The year before that, when hen was merely a twinkle in its non-binary parent’s eye, was 13,000.
 That sounds like a pretty extraordinary trajectory for any word, but it’s particularly good for a word belonging to a closed word class.

-Still, it is likely that hen is mostly used by a specific type of people who share the same basic values.
+Still, it is likely that hen is mostly used by people who share the same basic values.
 It’s also likely to be used more in younger generations and in urban areas.
 The term is still far from accepted and used by everyone.
-Some people still fear that using a gender neutral pronoun will erase all the differences between men and women (Something that has already happened over in grammatical genderless Finland.
+Some people still fear that using a gender-neutral pronoun will erase all the differences between men and women (Something that has already happened over in grammatical genderless Finland.
 Or wait, no it hasn’t…).